 Keep in mind that a speeding ticket for driving in a construction area, school, or community safety zone, could result in higher fines and up to double the amount of demerit points.
 In this case, a driver could also be summoned to appear in court even if the speed limit wasn’t exceeded by 50 or more km/hour.
 Insurance providers will see this as more risky too because more pedestrians in these areas increases the potential for collisions and injuries.

 It’s also possible to be ticketed for exceeding a speed limit by less than 16 km/hour, but that doesn’t earn any demerit points—and your insurance rates would be unlikely to increase, as a result.
-For more information on the Ontario demerit point system, you can read “Everything You Wanted to Know About Demerit Points in Ontario” on our blog.

 On the opposite end of the spectrum, unnecessarily slow driving can result in a ticket and 2 demerit points.
 Speed limits are designed for optimal weather conditions, so it’s a good idea to slow down in less-than-ideal weather and visibility situations, but driving too slowly can make your car a hazard to other drivers on the road.
 It’s usually safest to obey speed limits while keeping the flow of traffic in mind to reduce your chances of being involved in a collision.
 Among other factors, your insurance premiums will reflect your commitment to safe driving.